 This post may contain affiliate links that earn us a commission at no extra cost to you.
 If you love these free guides, support Uncorked Asheville with a small tip.

-As locals, there is so much to do in Asheville, it can be hard to choose.
-Below are our favorite fall activities.
-If you get caught on a rainy day, read our guide to Asheville’s best indoor attractions.
-All photos are our own.
+There is so much to do in Asheville that it can be hard to choose.
+Tom and I have lived here since 2019, and we still haven’t seen and done it all.
+We never get bored.
+Below, find just a few of our favorite fall activities.
+If you get caught on a rainy day, read our guide to Asheville’s best indoor attractions. 💙 Christine

 Pick Pumpkins At Grace Episcopal Church